PrayujaTeli/PrayujaTeli/README.md

 <br>
 <br><!-- Add extra space here -->
 ## Summary
-Senior Data Analyst with 5+ years of experience in the Healthcare, IT, and Supply Chain Management industries, specializing in analyzing datasets related to COVID-19, breast cancer, diabetes, Alzheimer’s, and kidney disease.
+A Data Analyst with 5+ years of experience in the Healthcare, IT, and Supply Chain Management industries, specializing in analyzing datasets related to COVID-19, breast cancer, diabetes, Alzheimer’s, and kidney disease.